Iloprost

-Iloprost is a medication used to treat pulmonary arterial hypertension (PAH), scleroderma, Raynaud's phenomenon and other diseases in which the blood vessels are constricted and blood cannot flow to the tissues.
-This damages the tissues and causes high blood pressure.
-There is ongoing research into using it as a frostbite treatment.
-Iloprost works by opening (dilating) the blood vessels to allow the blood to flow through again.
-It was developed by the pharmaceutical company Schering AG and is marketed by Bayer Schering Pharma AG in Europe and Actelion Pharmaceuticals in the USA.
-Iloprost is given via inhalation, and a therapeautic benefit of the drug is that a very low dose is required because of the deposition in the lung.
-Iloprost has few systemic side effects for that reason.
+Iloprost, sold under the brand name Ventavis among others, is a medication used to treat pulmonary arterial hypertension (PAH), scleroderma, Raynaud's phenomenon, frostbite, and other conditions in which the blood vessels are constricted and blood cannot flow to the tissues.
+Iloprost is a prostacyclin mimetic.

+For pulmonary arterial hypertension, iloprost is given via inhalation.
+Iloprost works by opening (dilating) the blood vessels to allow the blood to flow through them.
+It was developed by the pharmaceutical company Schering AG and is marketed by Bayer Schering Pharma AG in the European Union and by Actelion Pharmaceuticals in the US.

-Clinical pharmacology
+Medical uses

+In the US, iloprost is indicated for the treatment of pulmonary arterial hypertension (PAH) (WHO Group 1) to improve a composite endpoint consisting of exercise tolerance, symptoms (NYHA Class), and lack of deterioration.

+In the EU, iloprost is indicated for the treatment of people with primary pulmonary hypertension, classified as New York Heart Association functional class III, to improve exercise capacity and symptoms.

+In February 2024, the US Food and Drug Administration (FDA) approved iloprost (Aurlumyn) to treat severe frostbite to reduce the risk of finger or toe amputation.

+Pharmacology

 Iloprost is a synthetic analogue of prostacyclin PGI2.
 Iloprost dilates systemic and pulmonary arterial vascular beds.
 It also affects platelet aggregation but the relevance of this effect to the treatment of pulmonary hypertension is unknown.
 The two diastereoisomers of iloprost differ in their potency in dilating blood vessels, with the 4S isomer substantially more potent than the 4R isomer.
 While Iloprost is an analog of PGI2 that activates PGI2's receptor, the prostacyclin receptor, to stimulate vasodilation, it has little selectivity in that it binds to and activates all four receptors for prostaglandin E2 viz., prostaglandin EP1 receptor, prostaglandin EP2 receptor, prostaglandin EP3 receptor, and prostaglandin EP4 receptor.
 Activation of the EP2 and EP4 receptors cause vasodilation but activation of the EP3 receptor causes vasoconstriction.